 The U.S. Department of Education issued new Title IX regulations regarding campus sexual harassment that went into effect on August 14, 2020.
-As a result, Northeastern updated its Policy on Rights and Responsibilities Under Title IX to be in compliance with the new federal regulations.
-The university also updated the Policy on Sexual Harassment (now the university's Policy on Sexual and Gender Based Harassment) to address conduct that is now outside the scope of Title IX, according to the new federal regulations.8
+As a result, the University updated its Policy on Rights and Responsibilities Under Title IX to be in compliance with the new federal regulations.
+The University also updated the policy on sexual harassment (now the University's Policy on Sexual and Gender Based Harassment) (the "SGBH Policy") to address conduct that is now outside the scope of Title IX, according to the new federal regulations.